A topic from the subject of Titration in Chemistry.

 Significance:

 Titration is a fundamental technique in analytical chemistry used to determine the concentration of unknown solutions by measuring their reaction with a solution of known concentration.
-It has applications in various fields, including water analysis, food chemistry, and pharmaceutical analysis.
+It has applications in various fields, including water analysis, food chemistry, pharmaceutical analysis, environmental monitoring, and industrial process control.

 Share on: